 FAQs about dexamethasone in MS

 There is no known interaction between alcohol and dexamethasone.
-However, some corticosteroid side effects (e.g., increased blood pressure) are similar to the impact of alcohol on the body, and drinking alcohol while on dexamethasone may increase the chance that a person experiences these effects.
+However, drinking alcohol while on dexamethasone may increase the chance that a person experiences certain effects from the medication.
 People on dexamethasone are advised to talk to their healthcare team about whether and how much alcohol is safe to drink during treatment.

-Since dexamethasone treatment is typically tailored to a person’s needs, and every person may respond differently to a given medication, it may be hard to predict when someone with MS will respond to this therapy.
-In the majority of MS patients, relapse symptoms ease within a few days of corticosteroid treatment, but this can vary greatly between different individuals.
+In most multiple sclerosis (MS) patients, relapse symptoms ease within a few days of corticosteroid treatment.
+However, because dexamethasone treatment is typically tailored to a person’s needs, and every person may respond differently to a given medication, it may be hard to predict when someone will respond to this therapy.

 Related Articles